Matt Hunter begins his fourth year at the helm of the York College men’s basketball and golf programs with the 2015-16 year.

 |Title:||Asst.
 Men's Basketball Coach|

-Richard Hart begins his first year on Matt Hunter's staff.
+Richard Hart begins his second year on Matt Hunter's staff.
 He comes to the Spartan program with a wealth of coaching experience.

 Hart was most recently the head coach at Aberdeen High School He led Aberdeen to 13 conference championships, three regional championships, two state finals appearances, and one state championship.
 His 13 league titles came in just 15 seasons as he was victorious in 81% of his career games.
 Hart was named the 2000 Baltimore Metro Coach of the Year.